Teaching English in Spain: Living in Spain

 Etiquette in Spain

 One thing the Spanish are noted for are their siestas.
-Like a lot of regions with hot climates, many Spaniards take a two to four hour lunch break.
-In the past, this time was meant for workers to have time to eat lunch and have a nap before returning to work.
-In modern Spain, workers rarely spend their siesta napping.
-Instead, people are more likely to walk around town and shop.
+Although the tradition is dying out, many Spaniards still like to take a two- to four-hour lunch break during the hottest part of the day.
+In the past, this time was meant for workers to eat lunch and have a nap before returning to work.
 Another reason for the siesta is to provide workers a chance to rest up for the busy Spanish nightlife scene, or to recover from the previous night's events.

-Since joining the European Union, many large companies and government branches are eliminating the siesta in order to have the same business schedule as other European nations.
+Since joining the European Union, many large companies and government branches in Spain are eliminating the siesta in order to have the same business schedule as other European nations.

 General Etiquette